Swoot86/Shemira/README.md

-# Shemira
+# super-super-heroku-bot
-Bot using Shemira, 24/7!
+Bot using heroku, 24/7!